 Field safety also includes vehicle safety training, cargo and warehouses, and nearly any other setting where safety is a major concern.
 By this means, labs, construction sites, factories, and facilities can be much safer with a well-prepared staff.

-With new technology as an evermore accessible and efficient tool, Virtual Reality has become a powerfully influential force to transform company training and communication.
+With new technology as an evermore accessible and efficient tool, Extended Reality has become a powerfully influential force to transform company training and communication.

 Through simulating various environments and scenarios, VR training allows workers of nearly all industries to increase preparedness, gain familiarity, learn from their mistakes without any real consequences, and become more effective members of their organizations.